One in every three cancers diagnosed is a skin cancer

 Contact your employer for more information.

 1 The Health Screening Benefit is not available in all states.
 See your certificate for any applicable waiting periods.
 There is a separate mammogram benefit for MT residents and for cases sitused in CA and MT.
+Please review your Disclosure Statement or Outline of Coverage/Disclosure Document for specific state variations and exclusions around this benefit.

 3 Coverage is guaranteed provided (1) the employee is actively at work and (2) dependents are not subject to medical restrictions set forth on the enrollment form and in the Certificate.
 Some states require the insured to have medical coverage.
 Additional restrictions apply to dependents serving in the armed forces or living overseas.
 For CA sitused cases, coverage is guaranteed provided (1) the employee is performing all of the usual and customary duties of the employee's job at the employer's place of business or at an alternate place approved by the employer (2) dependents are not subject to medical restrictions as set forth on the enrollment form and in the Certificate.